greymatter-io/helm-charts/docs/install.md

 Global values can be specified in the `global.yaml` file.
 Important configurations are:

 - `global.environment` (kubernetes, openshift, eks, etc)
-- `global.spire.enabled` to indicated whether or not to use spire
+- `global.spire.enabled` indicating whether or not to use spire
-- `global.control.additional_namespaces` should be used if gm-control will need to discover from namespaces other than `default` namespace.
+- `global.control.additional_namespaces` should be used if gm-control & prometheus will need to discover from namespaces other than `default` namespace.

 Certificates should be specified in `secrets/values.yaml`.
-The `secrets` chart will generate kubernetes secrets using these values.  **Recommended** You can also run `make credentials` from the root directory to generate a file with docker registry and aws credentials for data.
+The `secrets` chart will generate kubernetes secrets using these values.
+You can also run `make credentials` from the root directory to generate a file with docker registry and aws credentials for data.

 Configurations for the fabric chart (control, control-api, and jwt-security) should be specified in `fabric/values.yaml`.